vivek-bombatkar/MyLearningNotes/spark/readme.md

    - What Spark typically does is wait a bit in the hopes that a busy CPU frees up.
    - Once that timeout expires, it starts moving the data from far away to the free CPU.
    - You should increase these settings if your tasks are long and see poor locality, but the default usually works well.
+   - The best means of checking whether a task ran locally is to inspect a given stage in the Spark UI.
+   - In the Stages tab of spark UI "Locality Level" column displays which locality a given task ran with.

 - For most programs, switching to Kryo serialization and persisting data in serialized form will solve most common performance issues

 > Job Scheduling